 Mitigating high levels of cadmium in cacao in Colombia and Ecuador

-The expected impact of the project is that the cacao sector in Colombia and Ecuador can remain competitive, maintain its current area of production and even expand it.
-It is hoped that the growth of the cacao sector will translate in an increase of employment rate in the sector and a reduction of poverty particularly in rural areas.
+This project is aimed at improving the institutional capacity of Colombia and Ecuador to manage cadmium concentrations in cacao and cocoa products to comply with European Union (EU) regulations and the Codex limits of naturally occurring contaminants in chocolate.
+The expected impact of the project is that the cacao sector in Colombia and Ecuador remains competitive and maintains or even expands its area of production.
+It is hoped that the growth of the cacao sector will result in an increase in employment and a reduction in poverty, particularly in rural areas.

 Background

-The EU has established limits on Cd in cacao-derived products (Commission Regulation EU No. 488/2014 of 12 May 2014 amending Regulation EC No. 1881/2006).
-The limits entered into force on January 1, 2019.
-On 2 July 2018, the Codex Alimentarius Commission has also defined limits for contamination of naturally occurring contaminants found in chocolate.
-The state of California has agreed in February 2018 on even stricter Cd limits for chocolate products under Proposition 65, above which consumers will be warned through product labelling.
+The EU established cadmium limits in 2019 for cacao-derived products.
+In 2018, the Codex Alimentarius Commission defined limits for contamination of naturally occurring contaminants in chocolate.
+Also in 2018, the state of California agreed on even stricter cadmium limits for chocolate products, above which consumers will be warned through product labelling.

-These limits mainly affect the cacao sector in the Andean Region, the reason being that the soils are naturally more enriched in Cd compared to that in other cacao producing regions.
-Surveys of the extent of Cd concentrations in the beans are indicative that 30-50% of the beans may not be accepted unless blending of high Cd with low Cd bean is made.
-The local institutions are not prepared to cope with the new standards, neither on surveillance nor on implementing good agricultural practices.
+These limits mainly affect the cacao sector in the Andean region, where the soil is naturally richer in cadmium than other cacao-producing regions.
+Surveys of the extent of cadmium concentrations in beans from the region indicate that between 30% and 50% are above acceptable limits.
+Local institutions are not prepared to cope with these new standards, neither in terms of surveillance nor the implementation of good agricultural practices.

-Harmonization of methods for cacao sampling and measurement of Cd levels in cocoa and soils according to international standards
+Harmonization of methods for cacao sampling and the measurement of cadmium levels in cocoa and soils according to international standards

-The first activity is to set up ring tests with representative cacao bean and soil samples for the determination of Cd.
-Secondly, there will be empirical research on bean sample treatments methods and sampling size (homogeneity tests) in the field.
-Finally, all that will lead to guidelines for laboratories and assistance to the government for accreditation schemes.
-All of this to prepare the countries for adequate inspection and potential certification/accreditation programs
+The first activity will set up ring tests with representative cacao bean and soil samples to determine cadmium levels.
+Second, empirical research will be conducted on treatment methods for bean sample and sampling sizes (homogeneity tests) in the field.
+This is expected to lead to guidelines for laboratories and assist the governments in setting up accreditation schemes to prepare the countries for adequate inspection and certification programs.

-A map of vulnerable areas in the two countries, based on harmonized methods and data on Cd levels in cacao beans, will be developed.
-The current map of soil and bean Cd concentrations in Colombia and Ecuador is incomplete.
-Current data will be collated and complemented with gap filling sampling of cacao beans and geostatistical analysis of data to produce Cd in cacao maps for Colombia and Ecuador.
+A map of vulnerable areas in the two countries, based on harmonized methods and data on cadmium levels in cacao beans, will be developed.
+Data will be collated and complemented through the sampling of cacao beans and geostatistical analysis to produce cacao maps for soil and bean cadmium concentrations in Colombia and Ecuador.

-Existing strategies and literature search and information from on-going projects will be used to develop guidelines for the cacao producers and the government.
-This will result in an easy-to-interpret handbook developed for Cd mitigation strategies.
-This work will contribute to the current work of the Codex Committee on Contaminants in Food (CCCF) towards the development of a code of practice for the prevention and reduction of Cd contamination in cocoa beans.
+Existing strategies, literature and information from ongoing projects will be used to develop guidelines for cacao producers and the governments.
+This will result in an easy-to-interpret handbook developed for strategies to mitigate cadmium levels.
+This work will contribute to the work of the Codex Committee on Contaminants in Food towards the development of a code of practice for the prevention and reduction of cadmium contamination in cocoa beans.

 Documents